MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

 ## Prerequisites

 - Your Windows-based SQL Server instance is connected to Azure.
-Follow the instructions at [Quickstart: Connect SQL Server machines to Azure Arc](quick-enabled-sql-server.md).
+Follow the instructions at [Automatically connect SQL Server machines to Azure Arc](quick-enabled-sql-server.md).

   > [!NOTE]
   > Best practices assessment is currently limited to SQL Server running on Windows machines.
 The assessment doesn't apply to SQL on Linux machines currently.